 NOTE: The Ponce de Leon Inlet Light Station is one of only 11 lighthouses on the prestigious National Historic Landmark list.

-Don’t miss the “touch pools” featuring an array of marine life including stingrays, fish, crabs and sea urchins.
+Don’t miss the “touch pools” featuring an array of marine life including stingrays, fish, crabs, and also sea urchins.

-The Marine Science Center is open from 10pm to 5pm, Tuesday through Saturday, and from noon to 5pm on Sunday.
+The Marine Science Center is open from 10 pm to 5 pm, Tuesday through Saturday, and also from noon to 5 pm on Sunday.
 Admission is $5 for adults and teenagers, $4 for seniors, $2 for children ages 3 to 12, and free for children 2 and under.

 Before you leave, swing by the Ponce Inlet Historical Museum.
-Located in two Florida Cracker-style cottages that have been restored to their original layout, the museum is full of interesting facts about the town’s cultural heritage.
+The museum is located in two Florida Cracker-style cottages that have been restored to their original layout.
+It’s full of interesting facts about the town’s cultural heritage!

 Museum hours are 10am to 2pm, Monday to Saturday.
-Admission is free, but donations are greatly appreciated.
+Free admission, donations also appreciated.

 Where To Eat.

-If you’ve worked up an appetite, grab a bite at Down the Hatch Seafood Company, or as locals call it: “The Hatch”.
+If you’ve worked up an appetite, grab a bite at Down the Hatch Seafood Company.
+Locals call it: “The Hatch”!

-Check their website for their Chef Selection Specials and a schedule of live entertainment: DownTheHatchSeafood.com
+Check their website for their Chef Selection Specials and also a schedule of live entertainment: DownTheHatchSeafood.com